enmag/F3/README.md

 # F3
 F3 searches for fair paths in transition systems.
 F3 is capable of searching for counterexamples to LTL specification.
-F3 can discard all paths in which the sum of the assignment to some symbol does not diverge to infinity.
+F3 can discard all paths in which the sum of the assignments to some symbol does not diverge to infinity.
 This can be used to remove all zeno-paths in timed systems.

 Upon success F3 will write on stdout the sequence of abstract regions and transition of the funnel-loop in a human readable format.
 For every loop the associated ranking function is provided.

 ## Install in Docker image
-Using docker and the `Dockerfile` it is possible to create a docker image with F3 installed.
+Using docker and the `Dockerfile` it is possible to create a docker image with F3 installed from your local copy of this repository.
 Please be aware that the installation process downloads the SMT-solvers `mathsat` and `z3` and accepts their respective licences on your behalf.
 Do not proceed if you do not accept them.

 Depending on your system-setup you might need to run the following commands as `sudo`.